-The average four-year U.S. college tuition was $17,560 for the 2013-2014 academic year.
-This is a 3.2% increase over 2012-2013 and continues the long term trend of rising costs, but at slowing rate.
-Public four year colleges charged an average tuition of $6,285 or a 3.17% above the prior year while four year, private not-for-profits increased at a higher rate of 3.95% to $24,577.
+The average four-year U.S. college tuition was $20,564 for the 2019-2020 academic year.
+This is a slight decrease from 2018-2019 (-2.54%).
+Public four year colleges charged an average tuition of $7,357 or 1.41% above the prior year while four year, private not-for-profits increased at a rate of 0.12% to $29,191.

-Begin your college search by browsing our best value colleges in America, college listings alphabetically by state or our national and state university cost rankings to find the cheapest colleges in your region..
+Begin your college search by browsing the best value colleges in America, college listings alphabetically by state or our national and state university cost rankings to find the cheapest colleges in your region..
 Explore individual college's in-state, out-of-state and average net prices then feed them into our school specific student loan calculators and future cost estimation tools.

-If you're not ready to narrow your analysis down to a specific school, try our general student loan and college savings plan calculators to get an idea of future college costs, how much you should start saving and what potential student loan payments may look like.
+If you're not ready to narrow your analysis down to a specific school, try the general student loan and college savings plan calculators to get an idea of future college costs, how much you should start saving and what potential student loan payments may look like.

-|1||Columbia University in the City of New York||$46,846|
+|1||Columbia University in the City of New York||$58,920|

 Where can I find an affordable college?
 What will college cost when I or my child is old enough to attend?
 How much should I be saving for a university education now?
 What will my student loan payments be and can I afford them?
 These are questions asked every day by parents and prospective college students but require complex financial calculations to answer.
 We help cut through the confusion by offering accurate, easy to use college cost calculators.